 Welcome to Books for All Scotland Database

-Books for All provides accessible books to support pupils who have difficulty with ordinary printed text, including those with dyslexia, who have a physical disability or who are blind or partially sighted.
+Books for All provides books in accessible formats for pupils in Scotland who have difficulty with ordinary printed text, including those with dyslexia, who have a physical disability or who are blind or partially sighted.

 The Books for All Database is managed by CALL Scotland and funded by the Scottish Government.
 The database is maintained by Scran.